spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 Recenter your window after it's been moved or the size changed.

-        This is a conveinence method.
+        This is a convenience method.
 There are no tkinter calls involved, only pure PySimpleGUI API calls.

 ```python
 move_to_center()